- Chapter 1 – First Three Days

 - Chapter 11 – Well & Ikana Castle

 - Chapter 13 – The Moon

 Once Stone Tower has been cleansed, you’ll witness a short clip with orb thingies healing the land.
-Strange.
-Not much actually changes in Ikana, other than the sky returning to a “normal” pixilated form and the Gibdos around the Music Box House are gone.
-Woohoo! >.>
+Not much actually changes in Ikana, other than the sky returning to a “normal” pixilated form and the Gibdos around the Music Box House being gone.
+Woohoo!

 13.2 Anju & Kafei Quest